c4s4/sweetohm/content/resume/resume.en.md

 - Migration of the REST API from [Django Rest Framework](http://www.django-rest-framework.org/) to a [custom framework](https://github.com/c4s4/django-rest).
 - Synchronization tool between backend and Zoho CRM (with REST calls).
+- Synchronization tool for economic key data in Go (SQL queries and REST calls).
 - Implementation of software development good practices:
   - Measurement of test code coverage (with [codecov.io](http://codecov.io)).
   - Implementation of automated integration tests.